aelious/4443-MobileApps/Assignments/A05/README.md

 To run this app:

-While logged into the shh, navigate to A05 in the root directory.
+While logged into the ssh, navigate to A05 in the root directory.

 Run `npx expo start --tunnel`